Naulakallio Children's Home provides housing to children and young people aged 12-17 in Helsinki. Our units have a total of 31 client places.

 - The entrance stands out clearly and is illuminated.
 There is a canopy above the entrance.

-- In connection with the entrance, there is 1 step.
+- In connection with the entrance, there are at least 4 steps.

 - The entrance has thresholds over 2 cm high.